How can a media player help researchers draw out testing insights?

 I met with Google’s Android Auto team to understand their pain points and feature requests, which included:

 Context really matters to research.
-Researchers care not only about what pain points users have, but also when they happen during tasks.
+Researchers care not only about what pain points users have, but also when and how they happen during tasks.
 Therefore it made sense to visualize tasks, highlights, and comments where they occurred on the progress bar as opposed to removed from it (maybe this is obvious but that's the rationale).

-Exploration & discovery
+Exploration & Discovery

 I did research on various media players for inspiration to ensure no useful playback feature was overlooked.
 Next I made a list of necessary components, sketched some ideas out, and quickly prototyped the most promising one to get a feel for the concept.